nicklepickle/fe-compare/README.md

 when I had questions and then falling back on Copilot when all else failed.
 Once the projects were created, tested and working, I took a second pass to improve consistency.

+#### Developer methodology
+My methodology during development of these test projects was to start each project using vite create, try to implement the requirements using the official docs, rely on tutorials when I had questions and then falling back on Copilot when all else failed.
+Once the projects were created, tested and working, I took a second pass to improve consistency.
+My goal was not perfection but rather an application that deomstrated more real world complexity than a counter or todo list.

 #### React vs. Solid
 React's move from class components to hooks definitely makes it a lot more dev friendly.
 I am still unsure when to useEffect and when it is unnecessary.
 I wanted to stick with